ArturoSbr/aws-ccp-cheat-sheet/main.md

 ### Managing Fleets of Servers
 #### Systems Manager (SSM)
-Hybrid (works with cloud and on-premises infrastructure) user interface to manage our EC2 systems (view, control and patch).
+Hybrid (works with cloud and on-premises infrastructure) user interface to manage our EC2 and on-premises systems (view, control and patch).
 We can get operational insights about the status of our infrastructure, automate patches and run commands on an entire fleet of servers, etc. An agent needs to be installed on every instance.

 #### SSM Session Manager
 Start a secure shell on EC2 or an on-premises servers through SSM.
 It is safer because we do not have to enable SSH access or create SSH keys.
 Instead, Session Manager provides a browser-based shell and CLI to access the system (which is why we do not need to open new ports or manage SSH keys).

 #### OpsWorks
-Server configuration with Chef and Puppet (like SSM but for these technologies).
+Server configuration with Chef and Puppet (like SSM Session Manager but for these technologies).

 ##  Global Infrastructure
 The idea of deploying a global application is to host it in multiple regions to reduce latency for users around the world as well as to increase failover to other regions in case of attacks or disasters.